croquet/microverse/docs/Tutorial.md

 ## Croquet Microverse
 ---

-Croquet Microverse Builder is a multi-user development and deployment system built on top of the Croquet Web-based operating system.
+Croquet Microverse is a multi-user development and deployment system built on top of the Croquet Web-based operating system.
 This document will get you started creating your own microverses that you can deploy anywhere you like.

-The Microverse Builder IDE can be integrated directly with the tools you are already familiar with, particularly with your own editor.
+Croquet Microverse can be integrated directly with the tools you are already familiar with, particularly with your own editor.
 This enables you to directly work with and modify a live, shared Croquet Microverse session.

 ## Croquet OS
 ---